mbask/fertplanspatial/README.md

 `spatial_nutrient`.
 Ordinary kriging is performed on a spatial grid built on the soil sampling points bounding box by default.
-Should a specific grid be needed (ie a larger extent than the one where soils sampled wrere digged) it should be passed as a \[sp::SpatialPoints()\] object.
+Should a specific grid be needed (ie a larger extent than the one where soils sampled were dug) it should be passed as a `sp::SpatialPoints()` object.
 We will simply let `automap::autofitVariogram` select the optimal variogram and pass it to ordinary kriging on the default bounding box, with a 10 metres spatial resolution:

 ``` r
 spatials_l <- spatial_nutrient(soils_spatial, spat_res = 10)